Why Children with ADHD Act Younger Than Their Age

 Q2: Does ADHD brain maturity delay mean my child is less intelligent?

 No. ADHD affects executive function skills, not intelligence.
-A child may be academically advanced yet still struggle with planning, organization, or impulse control.
+A child may be academically bright yet still struggle with organization, patience, or self-control.

 Q3: How can I calculate my child’s “executive age”?